 Some most common reasons that can explain why your light bulb smells like burning plastic and their solutions are explained below,

 Table of Contents

 While there might be a variety of causes for the mysterious burning smell, one of the most frequent and prevalent is, of course, overheating.

 If a light fixture emits a burning odor, turn it off until you find the cause of the stench.

 Overheating power cables and gadgets can cause your light bulb to give a burnt odor.
 Never use the fixture afterward unless an expert has fixed it.

 Lack of ventilation

-In unventilated setups, the basic and weak circuitry in the base of Led lights can overheat and effectively destroy the delicate electrical chips within the LED’s core, particularly semiconductors and capacitors.
+In unventilated setups, the primary and weak circuitry in the base of Led lights can overheat and effectively destroy the delicate electrical chips within the LED’s core, particularly semiconductors and capacitors.

 Because of the retained heat, the scent might also be caused by other nearby assemblies cooking.
-Wall paneling, insulation, plastic components, and a variety of other items inside a ceiling may be somewhat burning.
+Wall paneling, insulation, plastic components, and various other items inside a ceiling may be somewhat burning.

-When exposed to a recently changed light bulb, anything as basic as the ceiling paint layer may melt and emit an odor.
+When exposed to a recently changed light bulb, anything as essential as the ceiling paint layer may melt and emit an odor.